hkverma/litendb/README.md

 * CMakefile changes to put binarues in bin
 * DSL - which ML algorithm to encode & which app

-*  Read TPCH data and print table
-*  Run Query 6
-* Compare Query 6 against Spark on VM
-*  Do pre-join to create the tables
-*  Put zone-map for column chunks

-* Run Query 5
-* Compare Query 5 against Spark on VM

-* Write DSLs - groupby scan filter etc.
+* Write DSLs - groupby scan filter etc. using decorator to pipeline these operations
 * Write Query 6 & Query 5 using DSL
 * Do TPCH queries using the DSL using jupyter